 This unique sales cycle influences how marketers need to approach their software marketing strategy.
 As important as lead generation is to attracting new users, you cannot ignore the buying power of your existing customers.
 SaaS businesses rely on recurring revenue from subscriptions, meaning their sales process is less like a funnel and more like a continuous loop where customer retention is paramount to their bottom line.

-Delivering marketing content that speaks to both potential and existing users and highlights the value proposition of the software is one strategy, but it can also be beneficial to target these different audiences with specific campaigns.
+Delivering marketing content that speaks to both potential and existing users and highlights the value proposition of the SaaS product is one strategy, but it can also be beneficial to target these different audiences and buyer personas with specific campaigns.

 For instance, potential customers may be more interested in how the software works and how it can benefit their current business operations.
-Existing users, on the other hand, are already familiar with your product but will be more interested in how SaaS will continue to add value – for instance, through new offerings, updates or offers that would make renewing their subscription worthwhile.
+New customers and existing users, on the other hand, are already familiar with your SaaS brand, but will be more interested in how your solution will continue to add value — for instance, through new offerings, updates or offers that would make renewing their subscription worthwhile.

 What kinds of campaigns can SaaS marketers create?